 “Where do you think you’re going?
 Nobody’s leaving.
 Nobody’s walking out on this fun, old-fashioned family Christmas.
 No, no!
 We’re all in this together.”

 No, we do not all wear matching pajamas.
 That’s just weird.
 But when Emily and Robert were growing up, we let them open one present before they went to bed on Christmas Eve.
 Pajamas.
 I think this may have started because we wanted to make sure they were wearing nice PJs in the Christmas pictures.
 But it quickly became a favorite.
 In fact, one year when they were both in college, we decided not to do Christmas pajamas.
 Big mistake.
 Big.
 Mistake.
 Now, this tradition is being passed on to the next generation.
-This year, we celebrated Christmas Eve with Emily and her family.
+Last year, we celebrated Christmas Eve with Emily and her family.
 And sure enough.
 Before bedtime, Evelyn got to open one present.
 Pajamas.

 “If it isn’t too much I’d like to get somethin’ for you Clark, somethin’… real nice.”